519984307/Centaur/readme.md

 ### Installing

-You can download the binaries for macOS x86/arm, Win32, linux, and follow the installation instructions.
+You can download the binaries for macOS Intel/arm, Windows, Linux, and follow the installation instructions.